jaccobroere/vu-msc-thesis/README.md

 To reproduce the table in the thesis, you can run either of the following to scripts:
 1. `scripts/run_local_full_design.sh` in the Docker environment described in the next section or on your local machine, if all the dependencies are setup correctly.
 I recommend using the Docker environment, to avoid any dependency issues.
 2. `scripts/run_k8s_full_per_design.sh` using Kubernetes, this requires a bit more setup, but can be more efficient machine capable of strong parallelization.
 Note that you should first setup the Persistent Volumes using `scripts/k8s/pv/setup_pv.yml` replacing the host locations with the directories on your own host machine, and the Docker image `jaccusaurelius/vu-msc-thesis:workspace` should be available on your machine.
 The instructions on how to pull it are in the next section.
+The amount of parallelism can be controlled in `scripts/k8s/mc_simuulation_TEMPLATE.yml`

 ### 1.5 `docker/`
 *If you are unfamiliar with Docker, I recommend this article and website for some reference on how to get Docker working on your machine (https://www.stacksimplify.com/aws-eks/docker-basics/get-docker-image-from-docker-hub-and-run-/)*